 San Juan de Ortega, with its compelling history, spiritual significance, and idyllic surroundings, promises an extraordinary experience for visitors.
 Whether you are a pilgrim embarking on a transformative journey or a traveler seeking serenity in nature, San Juan de Ortega welcomes you with open arms.
 Discover the town’s historical treasures, embrace the warm hospitality of the community, and immerse yourself in the tranquility of the natural surroundings.
 San Juan de Ortega offers a profound pilgrimage experience that will leave you inspired, rejuvenated, and with cherished memories that will last a lifetime.

 Sunday 8th October 2000

-take me to the next stop, which is “Burgos“.
+My leg and feet have kept me awake all night plus a minor fever.
+I decide that some days rest is required and order a taxi to take me to the next stop on my Camino Francés adventure, which is Burgos.
 It is a risk as I have already lost touch with Caroline and Ferdinand and as it turns out I will never see Geordie or Lisa again.
 I hope they are all right.
-The taxi does not take long and drops me right in the centre of “Burgos”.
+The taxi does not take long and drops me right in the center of Burgos.

 It is a city which is said to be very aristocratic and that is confirmed by the airs and manners of the Spaniards I see